Tijmen van der Helm: ELMS podiums and GTP career (2023–25)

 Later in 2023, van der Helm was confirmed for JDC-Miller's GTP program, alongside Mike Rockenfeller.
-The team entered the championship in round 4; with a best race result of fourth van der Helm and Rockenfeller finished ninth in the standings.
+The team entered the championship in round 4; with a best race result of fourth, JDC finished ninth in the standings.

-For the 2024 season, the Dutchman remained at JDC in IMSA, this time partnering Richard Westbrook for the full season and being joined by Phil Hanson in the endurance rounds.
+For the 2024 season, van der Helm remained at JDC in IMSA, this time partnering Richard Westbrook for the full season and being joined by Phil Hanson in the endurance rounds.
+The team scored a lone podium at Indianapolis, inheriting third place after two cars were disqualified, and ended up tenth in the standings — last of the full-time competitors.